ScalaIO/scala.io/README.md

 ## Fixing a speaker / talk information

 - Create a fork
-- Edit the content in `src/main/scala/io/scala/data`
+- Edit the content in `src/main/scala/io/scala/data/SpeakersInfo.scala` for speakers, or in `src/main/resources/md/<talk-slug>.md` for talks.
 - Open a PR

 You can use the following git commit message template: